observablehq/framework/docs/lib/generators.md

 The current theme is: *${dark ? "dark" : "light"}*.
 ```

-This generator is available by default as `dark` in Markdown.
+This generator for the document `body` is available by default as `dark` in Markdown.
 It can be used to pick a [color scheme](https://observablehq.com/plot/features/scales#color-scales) for a chart, or an appropriate [mix-blend-mode](https://developer.mozilla.org/en-US/docs/Web/CSS/mix-blend-mode):

 ```js echo
 Plot.plot({